 There is often a disconnect between the product or service a company or team THINKS they are selling, and the VALUE the customer is actually buying.

 One of the steps in the Truby Management System (TMS) focuses on this.
-After the system builds effective leadership and high-performing team dynamics, the TMS turns its spotlight on “value” – THE “unique selling proposition” delivered; that which makes you unique, attractive, and valuable to your customer.
+After the management system builds effective leadership and high-performing team dynamics, the TMS turns its spotlight on “value” – THE “unique selling proposition” that the team or company is delivering; that which makes you unique, attractive, and valuable to your customer, be they an internal or external customer.
 And that value is often different than the actual product or service provided.

 Think about it.
-If you are standing in line at the cash register, behind six people because the new guy can’t operate the cash register, you are NOT happy.
+If you are standing in line at the cash register behind six people because the new person can’t operate the cash register, you are NOT happy.
 You are not getting the value you are there to buy…saving of time.

 Everything about a mini-mart is designed to enhance that value.
 The look.
 The feel.
 The process.
 The products.
 They are conveniently located.
 They are small, so you don’t have to walk to the back of a large store.
 There are limited choices for a lot of items.
 Even their name is aligned with their value – Stop and Go, Quick Stop, Convenience Store.
 You won’t see the name “Sit and Lounge.”
 Nor will you find an internet café at a typical “in-and-out-get-what-you-want-quickly” convenience-store.